 One of the most widely used additives in drugs and supplements today is magnesium stearate.
-You’ll actually be hard-pressed to find any supplement sold on the market today that doesn’t include it, though you many not see it named directly.
+You’ll actually be hard-pressed to find any supplement sold on the market today that doesn’t include it — whether we’re talking magnesium supplements, digestive enzymes or another supplement of your choice — though you many not see it named directly.
 Commonly referred to by other names, such as “vegetable stearate” or derivatives like “steric acid,” it’s virtually everywhere.

 In addition to being ubiquitous, magnesium stearate is also one of the most controversial ingredients in the supplement world.
 In some ways, it’s similar to the vitamin B17 controversy, and there’s debate on whether it’s a poison or a cancer cure.
 For magnesium stearate, I find this shocking because the detractors don’t have much of a leg to stand on in regard to the peer-reviewed research.
 Nonetheless, it’s been the focus of a heated debate for decades.

 Unfortunately for the general public, natural health experts, supplement companies’ researchers and health care practitioners regularly site conflicting evidence to support their personal opinions — and it’s extremely challenging to get to the facts!
 If you’ve read some of the reports out there, you know what I mean.
 Personally, I try to take a practical approach to these types of debates, and I’m always leery of siding with extreme perspectives.

 The bottom line is this: Like most fillers and bulk additives, magnesium stearate isn’t healthy in high doses, but it’s definitely not as harmful to consume as some make it out to be because it’s typically only available in minuscule doses.

 What Is Magnesium Stearate?